ilmanzo/suse_presentations/introduction_to_ansible/introduction_to_ansible.md

 ---
 # Beyond the basics

-- delegation / local actions
+- delegation / local actions (example: send a mail to notify)
 - manage pauses with `wait_for` or `prompt`
 - error control: `ignore_errors` / `failed_when`
 - tags / filtering